 Before boarding, check the sign to make sure it is the bus you want to take.
 If you are not sure, ask the coach operator to help you.

 The schedules for each bus line are available on this website.
 They are listed by line number.
 Please see the maps and schedules section.

 Each line has a map and departure schedule with timepoints for several stops along its route.
 The buses travel through the schedule from the left to the right.
 The timepoints in the schedule correspond with the timepoints shown on the map.
 To know when to be at a stop that is between two timepoints, use the timepoint before your stop.

 4. How do I pay?

-You can use cash, GoPasses, or a GoCard on all MST buses.
+On all MST buses, you can use cash, GoPasses, a GoCard, or Visa and Mastercard contactless-enabled bank cards and mobile wallets.
 Have your payment ready when you board.
 Cash goes in the farebox.
 Swipe your GoPass or tap your GoCard on the farebox.
+Tap your contactless bank card or mobile wallet on a payment reader.
 If you are using a discounted fare (youth, seniors, disabled, Medicare card holders, and active duty military), the coach operator may ask to see your ID.

 5. Where do I sit?

 After paying your fare, quickly move to a vacant seat.
 Please be aware that seniors and disabled persons have priority to the seats directly behind the coach operator.
 If all seats are taken, hold on to the grab rails.